utnet-org/utility-readonly/docs/README.md

 # Introduction

-Welcome to the nearcore development guide!
+Welcome to the framework development guide!

-The target audience of this guide are developers of nearcore itself.
+The target audience of this guide are developers of framework itself.
 If you are a user of NEAR (either a contract developer, or validator running a node), please refer to the user docs at <https://docs.near.org>.

-This guide is built with [mdBook](https://rust-lang.github.io/mdBook/) from sources in the [nearcore repository](https://github.com/near/nearcore/).
+This guide is built with [mdBook](https://rust-lang.github.io/mdBook/) from sources in the [framework repository](https://github.com/utnet-org/utility/).
 You can edit it by pressing the "edit" icon in the top right corner, we welcome all contributions.
-The guide is hosted at <https://near.github.io/nearcore/>.
+The guide is hosted at <https://near.github.io/framework/>.

 The guide is organized as a collection of loosely coupled chapters -- you don't need to read them in order, feel free to peruse the TOC, and focus on